Blog

 Data Cleansing in the Data Warehouse: The Code-Free, Automated Approach to Maintaining Your Single Source of Truth

-Let’s consider an example.
 Say you have an entity named ‘John Smith’ with City field filled as ‘London’ in one database.
-Another database could have an additional column for ‘Country’, and when the two databases are merged, you won’t have any easy way to fill the City field for the former ‘John Smith’ record.
-After all, there are about 12 different Londons in the world.
+Another database has an additional column for ‘Country.’
+When these two databases are merged, you won’t have any easy way to fill the ‘City’ field for the former ‘John Smith’ record because there are about 12 different Londons in the world.

-This is one example; there could be myriad issues like concatenated names in one database and separate columns for FirstName and LastName in another, or separate columns for HouseNumber and StreetName, while another database has a single Address column.
+This is just one example of the numerous data issues that can arise.
+Other common challenges include concatenated names in one database and separate columns for FirstName and LastName in another, or an address that is split across multiple columns for HouseNumber and StreetName in one database, and a single combined Address field in another.

-One way to correct data quality is to manually scan and fix errors, but that quickly becomes impractical when you’re dealing with big data.
-The other route is to use data quality software built specifically to enable the fastest and most accurate data cleansing for your data warehouse.
+One way to correct data quality issues is to manually scan and fix errors, but it quickly becomes impractical as the data grows in size.
+The more effective solution is to use data quality software built specifically for fast, automated, and accurate data cleansing for your data warehouse.

 When deciding upon a data cleansing approach for your data warehouse, ensure that your chosen method can:

-• Handle inconsistencies and errors in both single source integrations and multiple source data integration
+• Handle inconsistencies and errors in both single source integrations and multiple source data integrations.

-• Minimize hand-coding and manual effort of reviewing data to validate quality
+• Minimize hand-coding and manual effort of reviewing data and automate the data validation process as much as possible.

 • Provide workflow orchestration features to support and create a strong foundation for data quality rules applied at scale to cleanse enterprise data.